Raindance Postgraduate DegreeYour degree, on your terms.

-Step 1: Go to our online application page. and click on the red button that takes you to the application form.
-Follow the instructions carefully, and ensure all questions have been answered and points addressed.
-Then click SUBMIT.
+Step 1: Go to our online application page and fill out the application form.
 This application will be acknowledged by the Registrar, once you submit the accompanying deposit.

-Step 3: Kindly follow up your submitted application by sending an email to: firstname.lastname@example.org to notify us of your intention to apply.
-Pleased be advised that acknowledgement of your application may take up to 4 business days.
+Step 3: Send your supporting documents to: firstname.lastname@example.org.
+Please be advised that acknowledgement of your application may take between 3 to 5 business days.

 How do I send the deposit*?